guybartal/Binha/ha/README.md

 ### Set Home Assistant to listen to MQTT messages
 1. Open Home Asisstant in your browser ([http://localhost:8123](http://localhost:8123))
 2. On the left menu, navigate to "Configuration", and then "Integrations"
-3. On the right bottom, click "Add integration" type "MQTT" in the search box and select the shown option
+3. On the right bottom, click "Add integration" type in "MQTT" in the search box and select the shown option
 4. For "broker" type `localhost` and for "port" leave it as `1883`, click "Submit"

 #### Test Home Assistant with MQTT